Roasted Chickpeas are an easy vegan snack!

 Roasted chickpeas are quick, easy, and super versatile.
 They can be a snack, a meat replacer, or a golden unicorn (disclaimer: not really on that last one).
 I’ve used them in a number of recipes but realized I’ve never given the base recipe as a stand alone reference.

-Roasted chickpeas are delicious as is, but feel free to customize it!
+Roasted chickpeas are delicious as is, but this recipe can be easily customized!
 Here’s a few ideas:

-- Add cajun seasoning after roasting and use in wraps in place of chicken.
+- Make cajun roasted chickpeas by addding cajun seasoning after roasting and use in wraps in place of tofu.

-- Sprinkle with oregano after roasting for a mediterranean vibe.
+- Sprinkle with oregano after roasting for a mediterranean vibe, then use in Mediterranean buddha bowls.

 - Toss with cinnamon sugar after roasting for a sweet snack.